Sterling slips as Britain's economy struggles to maintain recovery

 Finance minister Rishi Sunak said steps to restrict the spread of COVID-19 were likely to have slowed economic growth since September.

-Traders in the British currency have been dealing with torrid times, as uncertainty and volatility have grown on the back of rising coronavirus cases and a lack of clarity about whether Britain will exit the European Union single market in January with a trade deal in hand.
+Uncertainty and volatility in trade of the British currency have grown on the back of rising coronavirus cases and a lack of clarity about whether Britain will exit the European Union single market in January with a trade deal in hand.

 An EU-UK trade pact is unlikely to come together this week and negotiations might go into the next, an Irish minister said on Wednesday, confirming a Reuters report that the sides were now set to miss their mid-November deadline.